ronakdm/drtorch/README.md

 # drtorch

-A package for distributionally robust optimization in PyTorch.
+This is a development repo for `diropt`: a package for distributionally robust optimization in PyTorch.